friedmanalexg/cover-letter-redux-gambit/README.md

 ## notes toward feature completion
 Save and View letter fetchpocalypse
-- grab data from form
+- grab data from form ✅
-- grab id of selected prose blocks
+- grab id of selected prose blocks ✅
-- grab position of prose blocks from select divs
+- grab position of prose blocks from select divs ✅
 - PATCH if letter exists
 creaing join array
--empty option to force user to make selection
+-empty option to force user to make selection ✅
--if position == old position, delete old object
+-if position == old position, delete old object ✅

 if we find position is empty, add the obj if we find position is filled, drop the old object, add the obj

+Write a React component that can render the letter with the objects listed in order from Letter.letterblock.position

+Render the component with the return of a function in a div below the LetterEditCard (or maybe at the bottom of lettereditcard)